Skärblacka IF

 Skärblacka IF is a Swedish football club located in Skärblacka.

 Background

+Skärblacka IF is mainly known for playing in the Division 2, at the time the second tier in Swedish football, from 1935 to 1940.

-Skärblacka IF currently plays in Division 5 Östergötland Mellersta which is the sixth tier of Swedish football.
+The men's team currently plays in Division 5 Östergötland Mellersta which is the sixth tier of Swedish football.
 They play their home matches at the Skärblacka IP in Skärblacka.

 The club is affiliated to Östergötlands Fotbollförbund.
 Skärblacka IF played in the 2010 Svenska Cupen but lost 0–3 at home to Nyköpings BIS in the preliminary round.